thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

-Issues:
+To Do:
-- images are not deleted when updated
+- Delete images in folder when updated

-Coming soon!
+- Delete files and clear activity log when account is deleted
+- Send email confirmation when account is deleted
 - Dark Mode

 Regular User: